Small Businesses: As a business owner, how small is your business?

 CONCLUSION:

-- You meet the eligibility criteria.
+- Meet the eligibility criteria,

-- Understand the taxes you must pay.
+- Understand the taxes you must pay, and

-- Employ strategies to reduce your tax burden.
+- Employ strategies to reduce your tax burden,

-You can ensure your small business remains competitive and compliant with Canadian tax laws.
+you can ensure your small business remains competitive and compliant with Canadian tax laws.

 If you ever had to look for a small business tax accountant near Mississauga, Ontario, contact Numeracy Accounting Solutions.
 Our small business tax services in Mississauga are widely spread and have helped 150+ small business owners file their taxes carefully.